-NOTICE If the previous mentioned steps was done correctly, the system will show the correct SNO and the prior installed options are enabled in the OPTIONS page.
+NOTICE If the previous mentioned steps was done correctly, the system will show the correct SNO and the prior

 NOTICE DO NOT reboot the system before you have changed the serial number successfully!

 - 4.)
 Check System Serial number, System Type, Hardware ID and Software options - a.)
 Press the F2 key on upper OPIO, select SYSTEM SETUP, select ADMINISTRATION and then select the OPTION tab.